B Visa & ESTA

 The B-1 visa is for a visitor coming temporarily to the United States generally for short term business.
 The B-2 visa is generally for pleasure or medical treatment.
-Visitors may use the B-1 visa for brief stays, usually less than six months, to participate in scientific, educational, professional or business conventions, conferences, or seminars.
-The B visa is not appropriate for students or long-term scholars coming to Harvard University, nor to scholars who are coming to collaborate with Harvard faculty members or primary investigators.
+Visitors may use the B-1 visa for brief stays to participate in scientific, educational, professional or business conventions, conferences, or seminars.
+The B visa is not appropriate for students or long-term scholars coming to Harvard University for an academic appointment, nor to scholars who are coming to collaborate with Harvard faculty members or primary investigators.

 Visa Waiver Program